rmassidda/cm-project-19/report.md

 Applying again the reasoning above, the time complexity of these reconstructions is $O(kn^2)$.
 It follows that the overall time complexity of the modified QR factorization is $O(kn^2)$.

-The least squares problem is then solved through back substitution over the upper-triangular system $\hat{R}w = \hat{Q}^T b$, which costs $O(n^2)$.
-Since this is dominated by the factorization cost, the total time complexity for solving the least squares problem through QR factorization is $O(mn^2)$ when using the standard algorithm and $O(kn^2)$ when using the modified one.
+The least squares problem is then solved through back substitution over the upper-triangular system $\hat{R}w = \hat{Q}^T y$.
+Since the costs for the $\hat{Q}^T y$ product and the back substitution are dominated by the factorization cost, the overall time complexity for solving the least squares problem through QR factorization is $O(mn^2)$ when using the standard algorithm and $O(kn^2)$ when using the modified one.

 ## Stability and accuracy of the QR algorithm
 As stated in [@trefethen_numerical_1997, 140], the algorithm obtained by combining the standard QR algorithm, the $Q^Ty$ product and back substitution is backward stable in the context of least squares problems.\
 We claim that the QR factorization step remains backward stable if we consider the modified version described in this report.
 Without going into details with an extended proof, this can be explained by saying that at each step of the algorithm we apply a transformation $L_i$ doing a smaller number of operations than those of the standard algorithm.
 Then, since we know that each step of the standard QR factorization is backward stable, this must be true also in the modified version of the algorithm.

-Since both versions of the QR algorithm are backward stable, the accuracy of the algorithms will depend mostly on the conditioning of the least squares problem at hand.
+Considering that both versions of the QR algorithm are backward stable, the accuracy of the algorithms will depend mostly on the conditioning of the least squares problem at hand.
 In fact, following from the definition of backward stability, the algorithms will both find exact solutions to slightly perturbed problems, with perturbations of the order of machine precision.
 This implies that if the conditioning of the problem is high the real solutions to the perturbed problems are inevitably going to be inaccurate.\
-If $w_*$ is the exact solution to the least squares problem and $\tilde{w}_*$ is the solution found with one of the QR based algorithms outlined above, the accuracy of the algorithms will therefore follow the general upper bounds of relative errors found in [@trefethen_numerical_1997, 131]:
+If $w_*$ is the exact solution to the least squares problem and $\tilde{w}_*$ is the solution found with one of the QR based algorithms outlined above, the accuracy of the algorithms will therefore follow the general upper bounds of relative errors found in [@trefethen_numerical_1997, 131]: one relative to perturbations of the matrix $\hat{X}$,

 $$
 \frac{\| \tilde{w}_* - w_*\|}{\| w_* \|} \leq (\kappa(\hat{X}) + \kappa(\hat{X})^2 \tan \theta) \frac{\| \delta \hat{X} \|}{\| \hat{X} \|}
 $$

+and one relative to perturbations of the vector $y$,

 $$
 \frac{\| \tilde{w}_* - w_*\|}{\| w_* \|} \leq \left( \frac{\kappa(\hat{X})}{\cos \theta} \right) \frac{\| \delta y \|}{\| y \|}
 $$

 where $\theta$ is the angle such that $\cos \theta = \frac{\| \hat{X}w_* \|}{\| y \|}$.\
-From these upper bounds we can expect that the algorithm will be more accurate when the angle theta is near 0 and less accurate when it is near $\frac{\pi}{2}$, reminding that in our context the value of $\theta$ will depend on the value of the random vector $y$.
+From these upper bounds we can expect that the algorithm will be more accurate when the angle $\theta$ is near 0 and less accurate when it is near $\frac{\pi}{2}$, reminding that in our context the value of $\theta$ will depend on the value of the random vector $y$.

 <!-- In our context, the matrix xhat is not so ill-conditioned given that its condition number k(xhat) is 1.58*10^2 (k(A) has been found by computing sigma1/sigman through an SVD procedure).
 Since the matrix X_hat is fixed, the only other way to vary the upperbounds is to vary the random vector y.
 In particular, if the angle theta between y and xhat*w is near 0 the upperbounds become *, on the other hand, if theta is near 90° the accuracies of the algorithms will degrade (especially because of the quadratic term in k(A)). -->